-Hunting opened at Quivira starting September 1, 2012, with hunting allowed for Dove, Snipe, Rail, and Rabbit.
+Hunting opened at Quivira starting September 1, 2013, with hunting allowed for Dove, Snipe, Rail, and Rabbit.
 Teal season ran from September 7-22, and other waterfowl seasons began on October 26.
 Waterfowl use has increased steadily in late summer, with an estimated peak 500,000 ducks and geese using the refuge by November 11.
-Updates will continue to be posted here, so check back at least weekly.
+Updates will continue to be posted through the link below, so check back regularly.

 Quivira is open to hunting annually from September 1 through February 28 only in selected areas.
 Within the appropriate season, hunting is allowed for geese, ducks, pheasant, quail, snipe, rail, rabbit and squirrel.
 Quivira has its own special regulations (see link below); otherwise state laws apply for things such as bag limits, permits, etc. Hunting for sandhill crane, deer, and turkey is not allowed.
 Trapping is not permitted at Quivira.
 For a hunting map and specific regulations, click one of the links below or stop by the Visitors Center or one of the many information kiosks located around the Refuge.

 For information about specific hunting regulations, contact the Kansas Department of Wildlife, Parks, and Tourism (KDWPT) at 620-672-5911 (Pratt) or 316-683-8069 (Wichita).
 Hunting licenses are not available at Quivira, and may be purchased from KDWPT offices or online from the KDWPT website.
 All you need are a credit card and a printer.
 For more information about how to get your license, go to the KDWPT website at www.ksoutdoors.com.
 For deer hunting in the area (not on the Refuge) the KDWPT has a referral service.
 Call them at 1-888-497-8661 to get information on local landowners who may allow deer hunting on their property.
 All other hunting and fishing questions should be directed to 620-672-5911.